 Neal Davis, III has been involved in the criminal justice system for more than twenty years.
 In the 90’s, he was a police officer with the Houston Police Department.
 As a criminal defense attorney, he has represented clients alleged of committing state offenses from petty theft to capital murder.
 Neal has defended clients charged with federal crimes including federal capital murder (the government sought the death penalty), federal drug charges, bank robbery, money laundering, fraud, white-collar crimes, and criminal tax charges.
 He has successfully represented clients in appeals to the Fifth Circuit as well as the United States Supreme Court.

 Neal is board certified by the Texas Board of Legal Specialization in Criminal Law.
 He is licensed in the Southern, Eastern and Western Districts of Texas, the Fifth Circuit and the U.S. Supreme Court.
 He has been selected as a Thomson Reuters Rising Star (2013-2016) and Thomson Reuters Super Lawyer (2016-2020).
-Further, Neal has a Superb Lawyer rating by Avvo, has been rated a Top Lawyer by Houstonia Magazine (2015-2016), and is a member of the National Trial Lawyers Top 100 (2015).
+Further, Neal has a Superb Lawyer rating by Avvo, and is a member of the National Trial Lawyers Top 100 (2015).
 Neal was selected as the Lawyer of the Year by the Harris County Criminal Lawyer’s Association (HCCLA) in 2020.

 A resident of Houston for over thirty years, Neal graduated from Katy High School.
 He played football and baseball and boxed in the local gyms.
 He enlisted in the United States Navy and served honorably in the Mediterranean during the conflict with Libya and the Iraqi/ Iranian War.
 After returning from the military, Neal studied Russian Studies and Economics at the University of Houston before joining the HPD.
 An opportunity to work in Russia brought Neal into the oilfield where he excelled in drilling operations and technical service engineering.
 He obtained a BS degree from UH-Downtown then studied law in night school at South Texas College of Law, working full time and raising his children as a single father.